ros-navigation/docs.nav2.org/migration/Humble.rst

 IsBatteryChargingCondition BT Node
 **********************************
 `PR #3553 <https://github.com/ros-planning/navigation2/pull/3553>`_ adds a BT node to check if the battery is charging.
-See the configuration guide :ref:`IsBatteryCharging` for more details.
+See the configuration guide :ref:`bt_is_battery_charging_condition` for more details.